Welcome to Lars "Stockis" Liljeryd website,

 My nomination to the "European Inventor Award - 2017"

-I did however not take home the Winners Award 2017 at the Venice Italy event.
-But Jan Boogaart and Oliver Hayden did, having developed an important automatic blood-test to detect malaria.
+I did not however take home the Winners Award 2017 at the Venice Italy event.
+But Jan Boogaart and Oliver Hayden did, having developed an important blood-test to detect malaria.
 I wish them the best of success with their much needed invention.

 Check out the info at the EPO website.